Spaghetti alle vongole: In Italy

 Italians prepare this dish two ways: in bianco, i.e., with oil, garlic, parsley, and sometimes a splash of white wine; and in rosso, like the former but with tomatoes and fresh basil, the addition of tomatoes being more frequent in the south.
 Traditionally, the bivalves are cooked quickly in hot olive oil to which plenty of garlic has been added.
 The live clams open during cooking, releasing a liquid that serves as the primary flavoring agent.

-Outside Italy
+In the United States

 Italian-American recipes sometimes use cream in this dish, but in Italy, its area of origin, this would be considered most unorthodox.
 Gillian Riley considers cream alien to the spirit of Italian cooking, remarking that "the way cream dumbs down flavor and texture is not appropriate to the subtle flavor and consistency of pasta".

 In the United States, cheese is sometimes added to the dish, although Italians state that it overpowers the simple flavors of the clams and of good-quality olive oil.